neulab/newlang-tech/speech-recognition/README.md

 ### 5.1 Hyper-parameter tuning

-Hyper-parameter tuning could be a good start to improving the system.
+Hyper-parameter tuning could be a good start to improve the system.
 We recommend the following parameters to tune in the training config (i.e., `conf/train_asr.yaml`):
 ```
 optim_conf.lr               # peak learning rate for optimizer (can be large if it is slow to converge)
 scheduler_conf.warmup_steps # warmup steps (should be smaller for small corpora)